 Finally, awareness should be promoted about the seahorses through formal education, training and campaigns

-WSO Friend of the Sea activities and initiatives
+WSO Activities and initiatives

 WSO’s Friend of the Sea project is taking the following initiatives to preserve the seahorses as part of their mission of certifying products coming from sustainable agriculture and aquaculture: